 <fw> (forme work) contains a running head (e.g. a header, footer), catchword, or similar material appearing on the current page.
 The <fw> element is intended for cases where the running head changes from page to page.
 Therefore, we use it to transcribe the page numbers marked by Brulez (whether at the foot or at the top of the page).
 The <fw> is always accompanied by an @type and might also contain a @rend.

 Some pages in the manuscript are clearly written at a different moment: they were numbered differently and later incorporated in the manuscript text.
 For instance, the pages 14r-18r of the frame story "Wat is liefde zonder verleiding": Brulez first numbered them 1-5 and later changed this to 12-16.
-This can be mentioned in a <note>.
+This can be mentioned in a <note> to the <fw>.

 Attributes